 Fans.
 Likes.
 Followers.
 No matter what you call the members of your community, it’s a very large task to engage successfully with thousands of people.
 It can be an even harder task to measure effectively how well you’ve been engaging so you can improve.
-Although tracking the number of followers you have on Facebook is important, there are many other metrics that can help inform your Facebook marketing strategy.
+Although tracking the number of followers you have on Facebook is important, this is viewed as a vanity metric and there are many other metrics that can help inform your Facebook marketing strategy.

 I recommend using a social media monitoring tool to benchmark your activity using the following metrics:

 - People Talking About This (PTA) – How many of your followers are active on your page?